Waadtss/ArReverseDictionary/README.md

 -  **English dictionary** from [SemEval 2022 reverse dictionary](https://aclanthology.org/2022.semeval-1.1/) task has (63596) entries.

 Dataset files are in JSON format.
 A dataset file contains a list of examples.
-Each example is a JSON dictionary, containing the following keys:
+Each example is a JSON object, containing the following keys:
  + "id"
  + "word"
  + "gloss"